xiongshuqiu/myapp/README.md

-.vscode is a local code folder for one-click startup
+.vscode is a folder for all service codes that can be started locally with one click